 Earth Day's 40th anniversary was celebrated in Missoula with many earth service projects on April 17 & 24, 2010 (stream & prairie clean ups & restoration, recycling relays, building bikes, digging new gardens & more.
 One intrepid group rode their bikes from event to event in the Ecopentathalon, see below.
 Mother Earth thanks all the Earth Service workers.

-Earth Service Day workers controlling their gag reflexes while sorting recyclables at the UM Recycling shed.
+Earth Service Day workers control their gag reflexes & sort recyclables at UM Recycling shed.

 2ND annual Northwest Real Food Youth Convergence: UM Missoula, February 12-14, 2010.